4 Reasons To Trim Vegetation Back Around Your AC Unit

-Like any other home appliance, your air conditioning unit requires regular care.
+Like any other home appliance, your air conditioning unit requires regular care, especially with hot Virginia summers.
 It needs not only professional maintenance, ideally once per year, but also care from you, the owner.

 The way the outdoor AC unit works is by collecting heat from inside your home and moving the heat to the outside.
 A condensing coil in the outside unit puts the heat into the air.